 "This Facility has been absolutely unique from our point of view.
 That's the only way that allowed me to grow the stem cells for transplantation into patients and restore their sight."

 Professor Francisco Figueiredo, Consultant Ophthalmic Surgeon

-The Cellular Therapies Facility has over 15 years experience in the production of haematopoietic stem cells for transplantation and offers a Regional Transplant Service.
+The Cellular Therapies Facility has over 15 years experience in the production of haematopoietic stem cells for transplantation in its cleanrooms at the Royal Victoria Infirmary, and offers a Regional Transplant Service.
 Around 140 transplants are processed in the Facility each year for adult and paediatric haematology, immunology and oncology patients in Newcastle’s hospitals.